|SIYE Time:12:08 on 13th August 2022|

 I glared at him, but Ginny looked thoughtful.

 ‘It might be a good idea to meet our new neighbours,’ she said thoughtfully.
 ‘I’ll discuss it with Harry.
 I’ll see you at school on Monday, Jacqui, and thanks again.’
-Ginny impulsively kissed me on the cheek, and then, to his obvious pleasure, did the same to Mike.
+Ginny impulsively hugged me, and then, to his obvious pleasure, did the same to Mike.
 She climbed into the car and we watched and waved as the Potters drove home.

 ‘Well, that went well,’ Mike observed.
 ‘They seem like nice people.’